12: Just Another Body

 But a trembling finger was poking Uzi’s shoulder, urging her attention.
 N looked scared, and she didn’t want that.
 He pointed, so Uzi obliged.

 That dead crow had flown up to a high window overlooking the room behind Uzi.
 Rain and heat outside fogged the windows.
-Just a shadow hanging there, with a glowing eye still and peering.
+Just a shadow hanging there, a glowing eye peering.
 Uzi didn’t think its wings were flapping.

 Unseen fingers traced letters in the window.
-Neo-Post-Courier Font.
+The font was a specimen of Post-Neo-Courier.

 “Tryhard,” Uzi muttered.